jvanverth/essentialmath/src/Examples/Ch10-Raster/Raster-04-Blending/Readme.txt

 several blending modes, including modes that ignore the alpha channel.
 3) a texture whose RGB components are the inverse of the above texture.

+This example also demonstrates premultiplied alpha, and sRGB gamma correction.
+The RGB values in the alpha blended textures are premultiplied by their alpha values, which affects how they blend.
+During the premultiplication process, the RGB values are converted to linear color using an approximation, then premultiplied, then converted back to sRGB, again using an approximation.

 The key commands are:

 i, k - translate in x